zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 # Labs

-In these labs you will use Visual Builder to help Mama Maggy’s by adding product ordering and order tracking solutions.
+In these labs you will use Visual Builder to help Mama Maggy’s (using data supporting the Mama Maggy use case, but, other data could be substituted) by adding product ordering and order tracking solutions.

 The lab is presented in four parts: Lab 1 – Introduction and Setup, Lab